mnikander/lambda/grammar.md

 block           =  "(" *let tail ")"
 let             =  "let" variable "=" atomic_or_call "in"
-lambda          =  "lambda" variable block if              =  "if" atomic "then" block "else" block tail            =  atomic_or_call / complex complex         =  if atomic_or_call  =  atomic [atomic]
+lambda          =  "lambda" variable block if              =  "if" atomic_or_call "then" block "else" block tail            =  atomic_or_call / complex
+complex         =  if
+atomic_or_call  =  atomic [atomic]